ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/5-course-submision/README.md

     - a README.[md], where the website/project is described
     - a written account of who did what, lika a a file called logbook.[md], or a GitHub project where everyone's contributions are clearly shown

+4. The group themselves decide what the website is aimed at, but it is recommended to focus on the business world or associations active in the business world.
+Examples can be various (fictitious) businesses, a trade association, or informative pages about a business concern.

+5. Feel free to use earlier created pages from previous exercises as a starting point.
+Reference to responsive templates such as w3.css, or frameworks are recommended.

-4. Each group must also be prepared to present their work to the rest of the class
+6. Each group must also be prepared to present their work to the rest of the class

 > The entire task must be handing in at Omniway, by compressing the root folder (zip/rar).
 Note that all members of the group each must submit their own copy of the project!
 Also, any written tasks (except logbook and readme) and submission questions that belong to the task are answered in Omniway.